 Dahi vada is a delightful street food.
 It is also regularly made in my home especially around festivals.
-I definitely make it for Holi and Diwali.
+It is my favourite Holi recipe as well as Diwali recipe.
 It does not require much time to make but does need prior preparation.
-I generally make a large batch of vadas since I don’t really make fried stuff often.
+I generally make a large batch of dahi vada since I don’t really make fried stuff often.
 We eat some vadas just hot off the stove.
 Then the others are made as dahi vadas in batches so that we can relish them over 1-2 days.

-This is my mum’s recipe or as I remember her making it.
+This is my mum’s recipe of how to make dahi vada.
 Do give it a try:

 - For vadas